douglascayers/tdx19-untangle-the-org/README.md

 When you need the processes or code from the other packages to be run **synchronously** or **asynchronously** from the main transaction.

+---

+## demo-untangled-inv-pkg[1,2]

+Example of modularizing processes and flows into separate packages by delegating logic to invocable processes and autolaunched flows.

+### Design Pattern

+Modularization and reuse.
+Your capstone package will contain a process that orchestrates calling the invocable processes and autolaunched flows provided by other packages.
+This establishes that the packages containing the invocable processes and flows are then dependencies for the main process.

+### When to Use

+When you need the processes or code from the other packages to be run **synchronously** or **asynchronously** from the main transaction.

+When you want to leverage declarative capabilities of process builder and flows and let different teams / apps / packages develop, test, release their pieces independently.